-This Moonstone is the second largest in Sri Lanka and one of the best preserved.
-Its impressive detail and design makes it worthy of a visit.
-It is just a quick ride away from Abhayagiri Dagoba towards the northern parts of Anuradhapura Archaeologocial Complex.
+This Moonstone is the second largest in Sri Lanka and one of the best-preserved.
+It is just a quick ride away from Abhayagiri Dagoba towards the north of the Archaeologocial Complex.

 The name Kuttam Pokuna means Twin Ponds, a fitting name for these two pools next to each other.
 Kuttam Pokuna is considered to be one of the most significant achievements by the early Sinhalese in terms of hydrological and architectural engineering.